jeffreyulbrandt/Kinetic-Monte-Carlo/README.md

 - Download all files from github to a local directory
 - Open terminal and go to the directory
 - Type: python setup.py build_ext --inplace
-- Once python extension files are generated, you can move the .pyx, .pxd, and the setup.py files to a seperate folder (i.e. src) to reduce clutter
+- Once python extension files are generated, you can move the .pyx, .pxd, and the setup.py files to a seperate folder (example: src) to reduce clutter
 - All .py and python extenstion files (.so on Linux/Mac) must be in the same directory as the Input Script file to run the simulation.

 - ## How to install (Windows with Anaconda)